Lost Files in Cut, Copy and Paste Transfer

 1. Unexpected Shutdown: Power failure is one of the most common problems that interrupt file moving processes.
 If your system shuts down suddenly due to some reason when you are transferring files from one drive to another one using the cut-paste option, then you lose all files.

-Here, do you know how to recover files after unexpected shutdown?
-Now, this post will tell you how to solve this issue, and some related information.
+Do you know how to recover files after unexpected shutdown?
+This post will tell you how to recover files lost or missing after an unexpected computer restart.

 2. Improper Removal of Storage Drives: As we know, USB flash drives are frequently used to transfer data from one system to another.
 However, you will lose files by forcefully rejecting them when cut-and-paste processes are in progress.